mlbeers/MXM/README.md

 `git commit -m "your message here"` - commit the changes with a message

-`git push` - push the changes to github
+`git push` - push the changes to github OR

+`git push --set-upstream origin BRANCHNAME` - push a new branch to github

 ## Prerequisites